The Collingswood Story: Release

 In 2005, The Collingswood Story screened at film festivals including Frightfest in London, The Festival of Fantastic Films in Manchester, and the Fearless Tales Film Festival in San Francisco.
 The film received the Best Cast and Best Indie Film Award.
 During the film's Anchor Bay release The Collingswood Story received raves reviews.
 Quotes included "A Low Budget Triumph", "Inventive and Frightening", "The Tense Atmosphere is Simply Superb and Unnerving", "Original and Clever", "Unquestionably the Best "Pure" Horror Film of this Year's Frightfest".
 Empire, Dreamwatch, SFX, and journalist Kim Newman also praised the film.

 The Collingswood Story was then pitched as a remake to various studios including the producers of Paranormal Activity.

 In April 2011, Dread Central screened the film during their celebration of Indie Horror Month.

-In March 2022 The Collingswood Story was featured in the Unnamed Footage Festival and screened at the Balboa Theater in San Francisco.
+In March 2022, The Collingswood Story was featured in the Unnamed Footage Festival and screened at the Balboa Theater in San Francisco.

 Home media

-The Collingswood Story was initially distributed on DVD on June 21, 2006 by film veteran Mo Claridge Anchor Bay UK (which is no longer in business.)
+The Collingswood Story was initially distributed on DVD on June 21, 2006, by Anchor Bay UK.

 On October 5, 2021, The Collingswood Story was released on Amazon Prime Video as well as on Blu-ray via Cauldron Films.

 On October 3, 2022, The Collingswood Story began streaming uncut exclusively on AMC's Shudder.